koning-chiel/glass-bedrock-restrictor/README.md

-# glass-bedrock-restrictor
+# GlassBedrockRestrictor
-Minecraft plugin that restricts players from breaking glass or bedrock.
+A Minecraft Spigot/Paper plugin that restricts non-opped players from breaking glass or bedrock, even in creative mode.